Later vs Buffer: Which Social Media Scheduler Should You Pick? (2026)

 Is Buffer really free?

-Yes, Buffer offers a genuine free plan: three channels with 10 scheduled posts per channel per month.
+Yes, Buffer offers a genuine free plan: three channels with 10 scheduled posts per channel per month, plus the AI Assistant with a limited weekly suggestion cap.
 It's limited but usable for solo creators or anyone testing the tool.
-Later has no free plan — only paid tiers starting at $25/month.
+Later has no free plan — only paid tiers starting at $18.75/month on annual billing (around $25 monthly) and a 14-day trial.

 Which is cheaper: Later or Buffer?

-Buffer is cheaper to start, especially with its free tier and $5/channel paid plans.
+Buffer is cheaper to start, especially with its free tier and $5/channel paid plans, and in 2026 it also bundles AI Assistant free on every plan.
 But Buffer's per-channel pricing scales linearly, so managing 10+ channels can get expensive.
-Later's pricing starts higher ($25/month) but includes more features per plan.
-The cheapest option depends on how many channels you manage.
+Later's pricing starts higher (~$18.75–$82.50/month annual) but bundles up to 8 profiles per social set, so if you're truly using every supported platform per brand, Later can be more cost-efficient than buying 8 separate Buffer channels.

 Can I use Later and Buffer together?